syncfusion-content/wpf-docs/wpf/DocIo/Styles-and-Formatting.md

 'Accesses a particular style using the index.

 Dim style1 As IStyle = coll(0)
+{% endhighlight   %}

 ## Character Formatting Properties

-Character Styles
+### Character Styles

 This sections elaborates how to deal with the Character Styles.
 The class CharacterStyle takes resposibilty for handling the character styles.

-> _Note: DocIO does not provide support to add user-defined character styles to the document_
+> Note: DocIO does not provide support to add user-defined character styles to the document

 Class Hierarchy